header logo

 Biggest what ifs in sports history: Drew Bledsoe never gets injured

-The big question here is, if Bledsoe had not been injured, would Tom Brady have had the opportunity to prove his talent?
-Without this replacement, the Patriots might not have reached the heights they are today.
-Could Bledsoe have helped the team win its first Super Bowl, and would Brady have continued to be given the opportunity to become an NFL legend?
-This is a "what if" question that has had a huge impact not only on the Patriots, but also on the development of the NFL over the years.
+The big question here is if Bledsoe had not been injured, would Tom Brady have had the opportunity to showcase his ability?
+Without this replacement, the Patriots might not have reached the heights they have achieved today.
+Could Bledsoe have helped the team win its first Super Bowl, and would Brady have still had the chance to become an NFL legend?
+This is a "what if" question that has had a significant impact not only on the Patriots but also on the development of the NFL over the years.

 2. Michael Jordan didn't retire to play baseball